Locations:

 Outlook / Prognosis

-What can I expect if I have barotrauma?
+What can I expect if I have this?

 Your prognosis or expected outcome depends on your situation.
 For example, if you have airplane ear, you may not need any treatment.
-But if your eardrum is damaged, you may need surgery.
-Because these conditions vary widely, a healthcare provider is your best resource for information.
+But you may need surgery if barotrauma damages your eardrum.
+If you have a form of barotrauma, a healthcare provider is your best resource for information.
 They’ll tell you what you can expect.

 Living With